timm/ish/README.md

 I have spent too much of my life configuration new machines to run old code.
 No more.
 Here in this repo is code that can be downloaded and executed straight "out of the box" (by a LISP interpreter) on Mac or on a \*nix platform.
+No bash aliases.
+No shell variables.
+No initialization of a package management system.
+No config files written outside of these directories.
+No ``just install these 17 packages inside the code editor''.
+Just load and go.
+And if you don't like what you see, kill it all with no side-effects using `rm -rf ish`.

 So please enjoy tinkering with all my useful (ish)  LISP tricks.